Reconstructing black hole exteriors and interiors using entanglement and complexity: Exterior of black holes

 \subsection{Entanglement of Purification}

-EoP is defined by the minimum EE for all possible purification of the mixed state \cite{Terhal2002}.
-It is closely related to MI but only measures quantum correlations \cite{Bagchi2015}\footnote{ Note that a slight generalization of EoP has been used to study the reconstruction of spacelike curves within the entanglement wedge \cite {Espindola:2018ozt}.}.
+EoP is defined by the minimum EE for all possible purification of the mixed state \cite{Terhal2002}\footnote{ Note that a slight generalization of EoP has been used to study the reconstruction of spacelike curves within the entanglement wedge \cite {Espindola:2018ozt}.}.
+It is closely related to MI but is an independent correlation measure \cite{Bagchi2015}.
+The regularization of EoP has an operational meaning in terms of Einstein-Podolsky-Rosen pairs \cite{Terhal2002}, and it is finite in the CFT \cite{Caputa1812}.
 In gravity side it was proposed to be related to the entanglement wedge cross section \cite{Tamaoka:2018ned,Takayanagi:2017knl}

+Here $A$ and $B$ represent two disjoint subregions on the boundary.
+The entanglement wedge is a bulk region surrounded by $AB\equiv A\cup B$ and the minimal surface $\Gamma _{AB}$ anchored on $AB$. $\Sigma _{AB}$ is regarded as a cross section of the entanglement wedge, which divides $\Gamma _{AB}$ into two parts. $E_{W}$ can be obtained by minimizing the area of $\Sigma _{AB}$ over all possible choices of the division.

 In figure \ref{fig:EoP}, we plot the geometry for non-zero EoP.
 We still focus on the symmetric configuration for simplicity.
 One can find that the EoP is zero when the MI is zero.
 This is because the entanglement wedge is disconnected and lacks a cross section.